vumichien/cocoindex/docs/docs/core/basics.md

 CocoIndex is an ETL framework for building indexes from specified data sources, a.k.a. **indexing**.
 It also offers utilities for users to retrieve data from the indexes.

-An **indexing flow** extracts data from specified data sources, upon specified transformations, and puts the transformed data into specified storage for later retrieval.
+An **indexing flow** extracts data from specified data sources, upon specified transformations, and puts the transformed data into specified target for later retrieval.

 ## Indexing flow elements